New Bounds on Diffsequences

 \begin{ques} For which $t\in\mathbb{R}^+$ does there exist an $r$-accessible set $D\subset\mathbb{Z}^+$ for which

 \end{ques}

-One possible mode of attack is as follows.
+One possible approach is as follows.
 For any infinite set $T\in\mathbb{Z}^+$, the set $D=\{i-j\mid i,j\in T, i>j\}$ is $r$-accessible for any $r$ \cite{LR03}.
-This means we can construct arbitrarily sparse sets which are still $r$-accessible and we generally expect a sparser set to have higher values for $\Delta(D,k;r)$.
+This means we can construct arbitrarily sparse sets that are still $r$-accessible and we generally expect a sparser set to have higher values for $\Delta(D,k;r)$.

 \textbf{Acknowledgments}.
 The author would like to thank Bruce Landman for introducing him to diffsequences at the 2015 University of West Georgia REU.